SkeldJS/Hindenburg/pages/Plugins/api/chat-commands.md

 Any player that attempts to use a command that isn't available to them, will be met with a notice that the command doesn't exist.

 ## Notes
-Note that Hindenburg chat commands do not support typical CLI features such as flags (`-p`) or switches (`/p`) or options (`--port`).
+Note that Waterway chat commands do not support typical CLI features such as flags (`-p`) or switches (`/p`) or options (`--port`).
 This is entirely to keep chat commands as simple as possible for players.